CAFDataProcessing/worker-document/README.md

     cancel=false;
 }
 ```
-For more details of the event object refer the Java implementationof the class from package `com.hpe.caf.worker.document.scripting.events.CancelableDocumentEventObject`.
+For more details of the event object refer the Java implementationof for the class from package `com.hpe.caf.worker.document.scripting.events.CancelableDocumentEventObject`.
 ```
 function onBeforeProcessDocument(e)
 {